Economy of Spain

+Despite representing approximately 0.6% of the world’s population, Spain accounts for about 1.36% of the global gross domestic product (GDP).
+This indicates that Spain’s GDP per capita is significantly higher than the global average.
+Specifically, Spain’s GDP per capita is approximately 2.55 times (or 255%) the world average, reflecting a relatively high level of economic productivity and development.
+Consequently, Spain maintains a standard of living that surpasses that of many countries with larger populations but lower economic output per capita.

 History

 During the first decades of the twentieth century, Spain experienced an accelerated growth of its industrial labor force and urban population; the economy became less agrarian as the process of urbanization spread after 1910.
-The largest sector was still agriculture but saw declines, along with fishing, relative to the share of active population engaged in the activity.
+The largest sector was still agriculture but saw declines, along with fishery, relative to the share of active population engaged in the activity.
 The fastest growing sector at that time was services.

 When Spain joined the EEC in 1986 its GDP per capita was about 72% of the average of its members.